"Without doubt the authentic type of these figures exists in the mind of God the

 600-cell can be represented by the same model of the Stellated 120-cell (see Fig. 7.6),

-which is one of the consequences of the latter's Dodecahedral vertex polyhedron.
+which is one of the consequences of the latter's Dodecahedral vertex figure.
 This

 implies that: